goschtl/zope/zope2book/trunk/source/ZopeArchitecture.rst

 ----------------------------

-One of the things that sets Zope apart from other application servers is that it was designed from the start to be tightly coupled with not only the Web object model, but also the Web development model.
+One of the things that sets Zope apart from other application servers, is that it was designed from the start to be tightly coupled with not only the Web object model, but also the Web development model.
 Today's successful web applications require the participation of many people across an organization with